-You must pay a deposit of £125 per person (non cruise holidays - Europe) / £175 per person non-cruise holidays - USA, Canada & Worldwide) / £200 per person (all holidays with a cruise) and £2.50 ATOL contribution, at the time of booking plus all appropriate insurance premiums if applicable.
-If booking within 8 weeks (non-cruise holidays)/ 10 weeks (all holidays with a cruise) of your departure, you must pay the full cost of your holiday when you book.
+Plus a £2.50 ATOL contribution, at the time of booking plus all appropriate insurance premiums if applicable.
+If booking within 8 weeks (non-cruise holidays) or 10 weeks (holidays with a cruise) of your departure, you must pay the full cost of your holiday when you book.
 No deposit is payable for infants under two years of age at the time of return travel.
-For insurance requirements - see clause 15. .
+For insurance requirements - see clause 15.

 If you have a special request, we will do our best to help, but we cannot guarantee it except as set out below.
-Please advise us of your requestat the time of booking and make sure that we are given as much detail as possible.
+Please advise us of your request at the time of booking and make sure that we are given as much detail as possible.
 If your special request is vital to your holiday, it must be specifically agreed in writing with us before you book your holiday.
-General confirmation that a special request has been noted or passed on to the supplier, or the inclusion of a special request on your Confirmation/Invoice or on the acknowledgement of your booking or any other documentation is not confirmation that the request will be met.
+General confirmation that a special request has been noted or passed on to the supplier, or the inclusion of a special request on your Confirmation/Invoice or on the acknowledgement of your booking or any other documentation is notconfirmation that the request will be met.
 Unless and until specifically confirmed, all special requests are subject to availability.
 If any additional cost is applicable, it will either be invoiced to you prior to your departure or should be paid for locally.
 Please note, for any payment made by credit card there will be a processing charge which will be notified to you prior to confirming your booking.
 Any charges will not exceed theamounts charged by the credit card companies.
 No charges will be incurred for payments made by debit card.

 12. Paying for the Balance of your HolidayMore Details